 Hence, hire purchase agreements can provide a resourceful, cost-and-time efficient means to small traders and entrepreneurs.
 The possession of equipment without added financial pressure can thereby be effectively promoted.

-In the event of administrative complexities and/or financial difficulties, the owner may repossess the equipment and you (as the hirer) will not be compensated.
+In the event of administrative complexities and/or financial difficulties, the owner may repossess the equipment and you will not be compensated.
 This will be an issue particularly in situations where the time-frame for payments spans widely.
 However, this can be alleviated when drafting the agreement, to ensure that commencing instalments are smaller than “catch-up” payments towards the end of the contract.

 Hirers should be cautious and avoid entering into agreements for unnecessary equipment, as sometimes, the convenience of them leads to artificial demand for products.
 Again, the core of saving costs should be at the forefront of agreement-making decisions.